Most events haven been banned from 14 October until at least 27 October. Exceptions are in place. Read the rules per sector.

 On this page

-- Museums re-opened 1 June.
+- Museums are open.
 They have to obeserve the RIVM guidelines.
 This also applies to cultural heritage sites with a public function.

 - Zoos and theme parks are allowed to be open, provided they observe the RIVM guidelines.
 The head of a local safety region can decide to close zoos and theme parks if necessary.

 - Hotels are allowed to be open for guests who come to spend the night.
 Staying guests are allowed to have a drink, eat breakfast, lunch and dine in the hotel restaurant or bar.
 No alcoholic drinks may be served after 20:00 hours.
 Guests must be able to keep 1.5 metres distance from each other.